-Denmark Now Has Two Little Mermaids.
-The Famous One Is Suing.
+Denmark now has 2 little mermaids and the famous one is suing

 He won the case.

 The village of Asaa may also take some hope from the town of Greenville, Michigan.
 In 2009, the Eriksen estate got wind of a Little Mermaid statue that had perched there on the banks of the Flat River for 15 years, a tribute to the town’s Danish heritage.

 Through the Artists Rights Society in New York, it charged the town for “unauthorized reproduction” and sued for $3,700.
 It later dropped the claim for unknown reasons, though it is possible that the Michigan mermaid’s dumbstruck expression and mullet-esque hairstyle — very different from her Copenhagen counterpart’s wispy braid — played a role.

 With fewer than 1,200 inhabitants, Asaa will have a hard time paying any damages, the harbor’s chairman, Thomas Nymann, said.
 But what he most hopes to avoid is having to destroy the sculpture, he added.